paleolimbot/headings/README.md

 #> [1] 7.071068
 ```

-Practically, heading arithmetic can be used to summarize climate and/or
+For example, heading aggregation can be used to summarize climate and/or
 current directions over time.

 ``` r